TritonDataCenter/rfd/rfd/0013/README.md

 untag them when the policy is dropped).
 API users have to take care of that manually.

-Option #3 will provide the most flexibility and reduce a lot of the need for role-tagging when tenancy-separation is not required for the resource.
+Option #3 will provide the most flexibility and reduce a lot of the need for role-tagging when tenancy separation is not required for the resource.
 It'll potentially help performance but it is a major change to the policy data model.
 If we can implement this, we can remove the Portal hack which is expensive and unreliable.